vee2xx/camtron/README.md

 # Go Webcam Simplified
 Camtron is a simple cross platform library written in go to easily have Go code interact with webcams i.e. consume and process a stream from a webcam consistantly across OS's without relying on opencv.
 It uses Electron and the MediaDevices Web API to access the webcam and allows a variety of consumers to listen for and process the video stream, for example recording a video from a webcam and saving the video to a file or sending the video from a webcam on to one or more endpoints.
-It is supported on Linux, Windows 10 and Macos.
+It is supported on Linux, Windows 10, Macos and Raspberry Pi 4.
 Currently the only supported codec is VP9.
 More will be added shortly.

 ## Install
 There are two ways to install Camtron